 Responsiveness goes in both directions.
 Communities can and should expect the visitors to respond promptly and fully to requests for information, and that information should be provided in a form that is accessible to community leaders and residents.
 Thousand-page documents or detailed technical reports are unlikely to be effective ways of conveying information to non-specialists.
 Again, it can be a big help if community organizations can clearly state what they want and expect of the visitors, and even better if they can provide examples of things that have worked well in the past.
 No one is likely to get everything right the first try, and so it is important to build time into the process to make sure no one feels rushed or ill-informed.
 On the other hand, the process cannot be completely open-ended.
 Visitors usually need to make decisions, to live within their budgets, and to complete their work within a specified time.
 Understanding and accommodating local timelines is important, but a process that drags on with little way to measure progress is likely to be a waste of everyone’s time.

 Good communication can help address many of these points.
 If someone does not know the answer, she or he should ask.
 If the community needs time to think or to develop the right way to respond, they should say so.
-In such situations, though, visitors should also be aware that in many cultures it is rude to ask direct and confrontational questions, so indirect questions should be taken just as seriously as direct ones.
+In such situations, though, visitors should also be aware that in many cultures, it is rude to ask direct and confrontational questions, so indirect questions should be taken just as seriously as direct ones.
 If the visitor has a hard deadline or can only make a limited number of trips to the community, she or he should say so.
 If these limitations mean that one side or the other does not believe meaningful engagement has been achieved, they should say so, and then both sides can determine if there is a solution or if the project or activity should simply be canceled.
 A clear process can also help demonstrate to the next set of visitors what can be accomplished and how, so that meaningful engagement does not have to be invented anew each time.

 What do we do next?